SaaS Management

 2. SolarWinds

-SolarWinds is a leading B2B SaaS provider of IT management software.
-Their solution for IT asset discovery, SolarWinds Network Discovery, is a comprehensive and powerful tool for organizations to identify, manage, and monitor all devices and IT assets on their network.
+SolarWinds is a leading provider of IT management software.
+Its asset discovery solution, SolarWinds Network Discovery, gives organizations a comprehensive way to identify, manage, and monitor all devices and IT assets on their network.

 Pros